saptarshibasu/aws-study/README.md

 * Subnets are per VPC per **AZ**
 * Subnet doesn't span across **AZ**
 * Inter AZ data transfer is chargeable
-* You are initially limited to launching 20 Amazon EC2 instances at any one time and a maximum VPC size of /16 (65,536 IPs)
+* You are initially limited to launching 20 Amazon EC2 instances per Region at any one time and a maximum VPC size of /16 (65,536 IPs)
 * An instance launched in a VPC using an Amazon EBS-backed AMI maintains the same IP address when stopped and restarted
 * **Security Groups** doesn't span across VPC
 * A VPC can have only 1 **internet Gateway**
-* Amazon reserves 5 **IP** in each subnet
+* Amazon reserves 5 **IP** in each subnet - 4 at the begining & 1 at the end
 * Each EC2 instance performs source/destination checks by default.
 This means that the instance must be the source or destination of any traffic it sends or receives.
 However, a **NAT** instance must be able to send and receive traffic when the source or destination is not itself.
 Therefore, we must disable source/destination checks on the NAT instance
 * **NAT** instace / gateway must be in public subnet
 * A route from private subnet to **NAT** Gateway is important